 None of the learning management platforms above offer a direct and full import function.
 However, many do offer integration with Google Drive, meaning you can import documents, spreadsheets, and slideshows.

-Microsoft Teams is the closet option simply because Google and Microsoft tools are so similar.
-If you’re used to using Google Docs, for example, Microsoft Word is almost the same.
+Microsoft Teams is the closest option simply because Google and Microsoft tools are so similar.
+If you’re used to Google Docs, for example, Microsoft Word is almost the same.
 However, you may find you encounter some of the same frustrations, such as having to jump from app to app versus having everything in one place.
-If you do choose Teams, keep this list of Microsoft Teams keyboard shortcuts handy.
+Teams is also adding fun new features.

 Depending on the amount of resources you need to move, the transition period can take a while.
 However, many of the systems above offer import features to quickly add users.